zerolawtech/SFT-Protocol/docs/modules.rst

 Modules
 #######

-Modules are contracts that hook into various methods in :ref:`issuing-entity`, :ref:`security-token` and :ref:`custodian` contracts to provided added functionality.
+Modules are contracts that hook into various methods in :ref:`issuing-entity`, :ref:`security-token` and :ref:`custodian` contracts.
 They may be used to add custom permissioning logic or extra functionality.

 It may be useful to view source code for the following contracts while reading this document: